 In particular, the amino acids proline and glycine shorten the recovery period, whereas arginine helps improve athletic performance.
 If your goal is to build muscle, consider finishing your workout with a collagen-rich protein shake.

 In a study out of Penn State University, 73 athletes consumed 10 grams of collagen every day for six months.
-By the end of the study, those consuming collagen experienced significant improvements in joint pain while walking and at rest compared to the control group.
+By the end of the study, those consuming collagen experienced significant improvements in joint discomfort while walking and at rest compared to the control group.

 Researchers believe that supplemental collagen tends to accumulate in the tendons and ligaments, stimulating tissues to synthesize more collagen.
-They suggest that this leads to lower inflammation in the body, better support for joints, and a significant reduction in pain.

 If you're looking to try taking a collagen supplement for its potential pain-reducing effects, researchers suggest starting with a daily dose of about 8–12 grams.